Peter FitzSimons: Bandana

-Fitzsimmons is well renown for wearing a red bandana.
+FitzSimons is well renowned for wearing a red bandana.
 He has explained his regularly wearing of the bandana due to his children giving it to him to wear, so he wears it for them.
 He is at times referred to informally as "Pirate Pete" due to his wearing of the headwear.

 Honours

-On 13 June 2011 FitzSimons was named a Member of the Order of Australia for service to literature as a biographer, sports journalist and commentator, and to the community through contributions to conservation, disability care, atheism, social welfare and sporting organisations.
+On 13 June 2011, FitzSimons was named a Member of the Order of Australia for service to literature as a biographer, sports journalist and commentator, and to the community through contributions to conservation, disability care, social welfare and sporting organisations.